essdot/reams/README.md

 This includes HTML templates: JSX is alright, but really the best way to describe HTML is in HTML.
 (Also, this implies templates separate from JS logic.)

+This project uses `react-templatify` and `react-templates` to complile HTML templates into React.
+This is transparent to React, so nothing further is needed in order to start using HTML templates - just the transform and its dependencies.
+The HTML compiles into a render function you can pass around like any other.

 This also includes reorienting the API around creating a single component.
 Just call a function, and arguments are simple - element and template; initial state if you need it; and pass whatever else directly to React if you need that.